cloudify-cosmo/wagon/README.rst

 compilation environment and Python version are similar on the creating and installing OS - which, we generally recommend.

-What this partically means, is that in most cases, using the metadata to compare the distro, release and the Python version under which the module is installed would allow a user to use Wagon rather safely.
+What this practically means, is that in most cases, using the metadata to compare the distro, release and the Python version under which the module is installed would allow a user to use Wagon rather safely.
 Of course, Wagon provides no guarantee whatsoever as to whether this will actually work or not and users must test their archives.

-That being said, Wagon is completely safe for creating and installing Pure Python module archives or, due to the nature of Wheels, modules compiled for OS X or Windows.
+That being said, Wagon is completely safe for creating and installing Pure Python module archives for any platform, and, due to the nature of Wheels, modules compiled for OS X or Windows.

 Testing
 -------